joolstorrentecalo/gitlab-foss/doc/integration/google_cloud_iam.md

   separate from resources and CI/CD projects.
    - `<your_identity_pool_id>` with the ID to use for the pool, which must be 4 to 32 lowercase letters, digits, or hyphens.
 To avoid collisions, use a unique ID.
-You should include the GitLab project ID or project path as it facilitates IAM policy management.
+It is recommended to include the GitLab project ID or project path as it facilitates IAM policy management.
 For example, `gitlab-my-project-name`.